 The Biodiversity Economics research group aims at improving the scientific basis for establishing sustainability in human-nature relationships.
 Main areas of research are the sustainable use of renewable natural resources (e.g. marine fish stocks, rangelands, forests) and the conservation of biodiversity from regional to global scales.
 We study how economic incentives shape human behaviour towards nature, how sustainability – understood as justice in human-nature relationships – can be conceptualized, and how economic policy instruments could contribute to this.
 Our methodical expertise comprises quantitative ecological-economic modelling, dynamic optimization, statistics, economic experiments, conceptual modelling, and approaches from game theory and capital theory.
 Our research group is internationally well connected.
 We engage in integrative interdisciplinary research with natural and social scientists and researchers from the humanities.

-iDiv's Biodiversity Economics Group and the Faculty of Economicsand Management Science of Leipzig University seek to find a Postdoctoral Researcher in Environmental and Resource Economics.
+iDiv's Biodiversity Economics Group seeks to find a Postdoctoral Researcher in Biodiversity Economics.
 Please find more information here.

 22.06.2021 | Video

 Video talks at the annual science conference of the International Council for the Exploration of the Sea

 For the participation in the #ICESASC2021 we have created video talks.
 Watch Rudi Voss' video on the "Brave New Baltic" here and Hanna Schenk's video on the "Economic management of fish populations under fisheries-induced evolution" here.